WHO IS STELLAN SKARSGÅRD?

 in Germany, another collaboration with Danish director Lars Von Trier in

-his 2-part sex film called "Nymphomaniac", and another indie film from
+his 2-part sex film called "Nymphomaniac".

 personal life, Stellan married My Gïnther